Laura: owner & Creative Director

 Megan: Graphic Designer

 Megan finished her graphic design degree in 2017 after spending two weeks with us in residence as a design intern, and we've worked together ever since!
-She currently designs remotely from Nebraska, where she lives with her husband and their pets, including a very large pig named Felix.
+She currently designs remotely from Nebraska, where she lives with her husband, their new baby boy, and their pets, including a very large pig named Felix (he has his own social media following...
+Felix is VERY popular).
 We try to get her back to Texas a few times throughout the year to work together and collaborate on projects in person.

 the Story of green apple lane